pharo-open-documentation/pharo-wiki/General/SettingUpANewProject.md

 In this article, we describe the good workflow for setting up a new project in Pharo.
 We will guide you through the whole process from getting a new Pharo image, creating the GitHub repository, and setting up the CI.

-We will demonstrate everything by setting up a simple toy project - `TinyMathLibrary`.
-It is a simple package that implements for arithmetic operations:
+We will demonstrate everything by setting up a toy project - `Counter`, inspired by Chapter 14.
+Seaside by Example of [Pharo by Example](https://files.pharo.org/books-pdfs/updated-pharo-by-example/2017-01-14-UpdatedPharoByExample.pdf) book.
+It is a simple class that has a value which can be incremented or decremented.

-- `add: firstNumber to: secondNumber`
-- `subtract: firstNumber from: secondNumber`
-- `multiply: firstNumber by: secondNumber`
-- `divide: firstNumber by: secondNumber`

 ## Step 0.
 Download and install Pharo Launcher